openharmony/third_party_cangjie_runtime/stdlib/doc/libs/std_en/sync/sync_package_api/sync_package_classes.md

 public func fetchAdd(val: UInt8): UInt8
 ```

-Function: Performs an addition operation between the atomic type's value and parameter `val` using the default memory ordering.
-Writes the result to the current atomic type instance and returns the value before the addition.
+Function: Performs an addition operation on the atomic type's value with parameter `val` using the default memory ordering, writes the result to the current atomic type instance, and returns the value before the addition.

 Parameters: